-With a limited time amount like one week to travel throughout Vietnam, you should consider choosing the best time to travel to avoid any unnecessary stop because of poor weather conditions.
+With a limited time amount like one week to travel throughout Vietnam, you should consider choosing the best time to travel to avoid any unnecessary stops because of poor weather conditions.

 From December to April, the temperature in most places is cooler with little chance of rain.
 Therefore, this is also the time for many festivals held in Vietnam.

-Spending on week on Tet holiday (Tet 2018 falls in February), you will able to see the Vietnamese in their holiday mode.
+Spending one week on the Tet holiday (Tet 2023 falls in January), you will able to see the Vietnamese in their holiday mode.
 Or you can choose to see how the local is busy with preparation for this Tet holiday from as early as the beginning of January because the Tet holiday usually falls in February.
-Another option is the week at the end of March and the beginning of April where they will celebrate Hung King Memorial on the 10th March of Lunar Calendar (2018 King Hung Memorial) and learn more about Vietnamese culture through this event.
+Another option is the week at the end of March and the beginning of April when they will celebrate Hung King Memorial on the 10th March of the Lunar Calendar (2018 King Hung Memorial) and learn more about Vietnamese culture through this event.

 The best time may be the Tet holiday preparation period.
-You will see how the local shop, how they decorate the streets and their houses, getting everything ready for the biggest holiday of the year.
+You will see how the local shop decorate the streets and their houses, getting everything ready for the biggest holiday of the year.
 Going on a tour during this period you can also avoid the crowd because the Vietnamese are holding out for the big celebration.

 Read more about the best time to travel to Vietnam.

-We recommend you to start from South to the North, from a warmer climate to a colder climate, so that you can begin your trip light and buy warmer clothes as you need them, not start with a heavy pack and requiring to discard clothes halfway through the trip.
+We recommend you start from the South to the North, from a warmer climate to a colder climate, so that you can begin your trip light and buy warmer clothes as you need them, not start with a heavy pack and require to discard clothes halfway through the trip.
 It’s not economical and not a clever way of packing and organizing your pack.